KF-Art/Sierra-Dark-Fluxbox/README.md

     ./install.sh -t all -c dark --tweaks black

  <H2>Kvantum theme</H2>

-Following the Graphite's line, I also recommend the kvantum variant.
+Following the Graphite's line, and in order to have a desktop consistency, I also recommend the kvantum version.
 This one is tricky, because it does not include any other color variant, but we can change the color scheme with any "Find & Replace" function.
 Here, we'll use <code>sed</code>.

     git clone https://github.com/vinceliuice/Graphite-kde-theme
     cp -r Graphite-kde-theme/Kvantum/Graphite $HOME/.config/Kvantum

     # Change to blackness color scheme.
     sed -i 's/#2c2c2c/#0f0f0f/g' $HOME/.config/Kvantum/Graphite/GraphiteDark.{kvconfig,svg}
-    sed -i 's/text.focus.color=#dfdfdf/text.focus.color=white/g' $HOME/.config/Kvantum/Graphite/GraphiteDark.kvconfig

-    # Accent color
+    # Accent color (optional)
     # Replace the #4DB6AC (Teal) accent color by the one you prefer.
     sed -i 's/#e0e0e0/#4DB6AC/g' $HOME/.config/Kvantum/Graphite/GraphiteDark.svg

+    # Only do this if some menus fonts look weird with the new accent color.
+    sed -i 's/text.focus.color=#dfdfdf/text.focus.color=white/g' $HOME/.config/Kvantum/Graphite/GraphiteDark.kvconfig

-Install Qt5ct and export the following variable to your profile file.
+Install Qt5ct and export the following variable to your <code>profile</code> file.

+    echo "export QT_QPA_PLATFORMTHEME=qt5ct" >> ~/.profile

+Finally change your current style to Kvantum.
+This can be done at the GUI or editing <code>~/.config/qt5ct/qt5ct.conf</code>:

+    style=kvantum-dark

+<H2>Alternative fonts</H2>

+If for some reason you want to change the default font, you will need to replace the lines that declares it.
+I initially made this fork with the <a href="https://github.com/sahibjotsaggu/San-Francisco-Pro-Fonts">San Francisco Pro Fonts</a> but I can't include them by legal reasons, so I will use them for this example.

+    sed -i 's/Roboto/"SF Pro Display"/g' $HOME/.fluxbox/style/Sierra-Dark/theme.cfg

+This can be applied for whatever font you want.

+<H1>Why not upload this to Pling/OpenDesktop?</H1>

+I had a bad experience uploading a theme fork at OpenDesktop.
+Even giving the respective credits and adding the original GitHub repository, my account got banned.
+After that, I decided that the only way that I would upload something to there, is if the theme is 100% mine and not a fork.
+But feel free to fork this theme and upload it to OpenDesktop or any platform.